Eliot Noyes: Early life

 Eliot Noyes was born in Boston, Massachusetts.
 Shortly after his birth, Noyes moved to Colorado where he resided until age seven.
 At this point, Noyes and his family moved to Cambridge, Massachusetts.
 Noyes’ father taught English at Harvard University and his mother was an accomplished pianist.

 He was not always set on architecture.
 As a teen, he seriously contemplated becoming a painter; however by age 19 he had his mind set on architecture.
 He first enrolled at Harvard University in 1932 to obtain a bachelor's degree in the Classics.
-Noyes’ experience at Harvard was unlike the other four members of Harvard Five.
+Noyes’ experience at Harvard was unlike the other four members of the Harvard Five.
 When he arrived at Harvard, the school was still under the influence of the Beaux-Arts architecture movement – hardly the modernist influence that the other four received.
 However, after meeting guest lecturer Le Corbusier in the school library, his architectural outlook changed entirely.
 He was inspired by Le Corbusier's work and researched the Bauhaus.
 In his junior year at Harvard, he traveled to Iran for an archaeological expedition.
 Upon returning to the school, Noyes found that Harvard had undergone a complete revolution.
 Gropius and Breuer had already arrived there, and with them came a new modernist spirit at the school.
 In 1938 he received his architecture degree from Harvard Graduate School of Design.

 While at Harvard, Noyes was also a member of the Harvard soaring club and flew the club's new Schweizer Aircraft-built SGU1-7 glider.